squaremo/multimethods-for-javascript/README.md

 `instanceof` and `typeof` (i.e., not on the `constructor` or `__proto__` properties, nor on the `Object.getPrototypeOf' method).

 My motivation for this module is avoiding hand-written overloading of functions in [amqp.node][].
-In the API I would like to have, for instance,
+In the amqp.node API I would like to have, for instance,

 ```js
 Channel#assertQueue(queue, callback)